 ASSET METHOD: Actuarial Value, as developed in Schedule B. The actuarial value of assets recognizes a portion of the difference between the fair value of assets and the expected fair value of assets, based on the investment rate of return.
-In accordance with the funding policy adopted by the Board, the actuarial value was set equal to the fair value as of June 30, 2013.
-The amount recognized each year beginning June 30, 2014 will be based on 5-year smoothing of assets, where 20% of the difference between fair value and expected fair value will be recognized each year.
+The amount recognized each year will be based on 5-year smoothing of assets, where 20% of the difference between fair value and expected fair value will be recognized each year.
 The actuarial value of assets is limited to a range between 75% and 125% of the fair value of assets.